Series in Arkouda

 Parameters:

-ascending (bool) – Sort values in ascending (default) or descending order.
+ascending (bool, default=True) – Whether to sort values in ascending (default) or descending order.

 Return type: